phaybein/react_2019_bare_bones/README.md

 - Give you the bare-bones `React` application
 - You have the ability to use `CSS` and load files separately.
+- `Autoprefixer` is used to handle Vendor Prefixes automatically.

 ## Contributing